Roger Manners, 5th Earl of Rutland: Life

 Rutland soon became a follower of Robert Devereux, 2nd Earl of Essex.
 This was to cause him serious problems when he became implicated in the Essex Rebellion of 1601.
 Rutland was imprisoned for several months and was fined the "staggering" amount of £30,000: three times more than any other conspirator.
 He was taken to the Tower of London but allowed to bring his own furnishings, including a suite of tapestry from the Great Chamber of Haddon Hall.
 In order to pay the debt he was forced to sell land, causing a major argument with his mother, who refused to accept the loss of family estates.

 After the accession of James I, Rutland travelled north to meet the king at Worksop Manor.
 James then came to Belvoir, where masons and carpenters worked to ready the castle.
 Tents were hired to accommodate the king's followers.

-The Earl gave Inigo Jones (described as a "picture maker") £10 in June 1604.
+The Earl was sent to Denmark with the Scottish usher James Maxwell to attend the christening of Christian, Prince-Elect of Denmark a son of Christian IV.
+A record of names at an event in Denmark includes Inigo Jones.
+Rutland gave £10 to "Henygo Jones", described as a "picture maker", in June 1604.
 He bought plants and grafted fruit trees for Belvoir from Sir Thomas Tresham.

 The Earl's position improved somewhat, but remained difficult.
 His wife Elizabeth was humiliated in 1605 when a goldsmith had her arrested for debt.